-We have high hopes for Motown: The Sound of Young America by Adam White and Barney Ales, which is published by Thames and Hudson next month.
-It even has a foreword by Andrew Loog Oldham no less.
+It appeared as a hardback back in 2016, now Motown: The Sound of Young America by Adam White and Barney Ales is published by Thames and Hudson in paperback too.

 The book features extensive, specially commissioned photography gathered from the archives, as well as the graphic and design iconography used by the label.